diegob1212/BIManalyst_g_24/A3/README.md

 ## Instructions to run the tool
 To run the tool please follow the steps below:
+1. Prepare your IFC models
-- Place your IFC file (e.g. model.ifc) in the same directory as the script.
+Place both IFC files (the architectural and structural models) in the same directory as the script:
+25-08-D-ARCH.ifc
+25-08-D-STR.ifc

+2. Run the script
-- Open the terminal and run: "python r120_wall_checker.py model.ifc"
+Open a terminal in that directory and execute:

-- The script will output wall IDs, names, and classification results (PASS/FAIL/UNKNOWN)
-- A summary report is generated as a CSV file in the same folder.
+python main.py

+3. View the results
+The script will:

+Automatically identify load-bearing interior walls from the IFC model Extract their thickness and concrete class
+Evaluate each wall’s compliance with R120 fire-resistance requirements (EN 1992-1-2)

+4. Check the output
+Results are printed directly in the terminal, including:
+- Wall name and ID
+- Measured thickness (mm)
+- Concrete class or “UNKNOWN concrete class”
+- Compliance status (PASS, FAIL, or UNKNOWN)
+- Explanation of the classification

 # Advanced Building Design
 ## What Advanced Building Design Stage (A, B, C or D) would your tool be useful?